www6v/www6vHomeAIGCSource/source/_posts/chatgptPromptCode.md

   - Convert this Python code to Javascript
   - 请把下面这段python代码转换成Java代码

+# 代码相关- 繁琐工作 [1]

++ Building API
+  - I need an API built with express.js to return the list of products.
+Each product should have attributes like ID, title, description, price and imageUrl
+  - modify the code and  retrieve the products from a MongoDB database
+  - use TypeScript in this code
+  - Generate this API using Python and FastAPI

 + **Generating Dummy Data**
   - Generate dummy data for a table called customers.
 Each customer should have an ID, first name, last name and city.
   - I don't need a Javascript.
 Just give the data.
   - Create a Python class for storing these objects.

-+ Building API
-  - I need an API built with express.js to return the list of products.
-Each product should have attributes like ID, title, description, price and imageUrl
-  - modify the code and  retrieve the products from a MongoDB database
-  - use TypeScript in this code
-  - Generate this API using Python and FastAPI

 + **SQL**